Tag: Towers (9 total)

 https://omeka-dev-2022.carleton.edu/cgmr/files/original/6024da5011305aa2fff6c7b738ffbe3c.jpg

-The Torre delle Milizie (“Tower of the Militia”) is a large defensive tower from medieval Rome located in Trajan's Market.
-Constructed between the late 1100s and the early 1200s, it was developed in the 1270s under Pandolfo della Subura, creating the…
+The Torre delle Milizie (“Tower of the Militia”) is a large defensive tower from medieval Rome built on top of Trajan's Market.
+Constructed between the late 1100s and the early 1200s, it was developed in the 1270s under Pandolfo della Subura,…

 https://omeka-dev-2022.carleton.edu/cgmr/files/original/cd431fc06a8057e9d0dd464fdedb7a42.jpg

-The Torre dei Conti dominates the landscape, just as it once surpassed any other Roman tower in height and width.
-Named after one of the most powerful families of medieval Rome, this tower stood in the middle of a violent conflict between the Conti…
+The Torre dei Conti dominates the landscape, just as it once did during the Middle Ages.
+The tower is named after one of the most powerful families of medieval Rome, the Conti.
+Notably, this tower stood in the middle of a violent conflict between the…

 Tags: